r-grandorder/tri-hermes/en/pages/salem.md

 Another new voice...Who might you be?

 **Jeanne Alter:**
 Oh for God's&ndash;not her!
-ANYONE but her! ! !
+ANYONE but her!!!

 **Jeanne Alter Santa Lily:**
 It's me!
 Jeanne d'Arc Alter Santa Lily!